 (a) affected or potentially affected countries or persons;

-(b) the Biodiversity Unit which shall notify the Biosafety Clearing-House established under the Protocol; and
+(b) the Sustainable Development and Environment Division which shall notify the Biosafety Clearing-House established under the Protocol; and

 (c) where appropriate relevant international organizations.

 Emergency measures

 57. The Committee shall make recommendations to the National Emergency Management Organization and other Agencies, on appropriate emergency measures in order to minimize any damage or risks to human health.